Refinitiv/Real-Time-SDK/README.md

 The RTSDK was formerly known as Elektron SDK (ESDK).
 Starting with version 2.0 (ETA & EMA 3.6), SDK was rebranded with the following impact: namespace changes and jar files names.
 This applies to applications written to EMA C++, EMA Java and ETA Java.
 If upgrading from a version prior to RTSDK 2.0, please alter code, re-compile and redeploy applications to pick up these changes.
 Please note that connectivity to products will not be impacted after rebranding and existing applications will continue to work.
 For more details, please see the following:

-- For specific details on impact of changes to applications with RTSDK 2.0, please see [REBRAND.md](REBRAND.md).
-- For general details regarding impact of rebranding, support questions, and timelines with RTSDK and other APIs, please see the [API Product Change Notification (PCN)](https://my.refinitiv.com/content/mytr/en/pcnpage/12072.html).

 # Supported Languages, Platforms and Compilers

 The Real-Time-SDK will support multiple languages across different combinations of `Linux` and `Windows` and their corresponding compilers.
 Navigate to the language and API of your choice to see the individual API README.md files for further details on building and running the API and examples.
 You can click on the below links to take you to the language of your choice.